Multi-Attribute Proportional Representation: Introduction

-After positioning our work with respect to related areas in Section~\ref{related}, we present our model in Section~\ref{model}.
-In Sections~\ref{sec:singleAttribute}~and~\ref{properties} we discuss relevant properties of methods for multi-attribute fair representation.
-In Section~\ref{computation} we show that, although the computational of optimal committees is generally NP-hard, there exist good approximation and fixed-parameter tractable algorithms for finding them.
-In Section~\ref{conclu} we point to further research issues.
+This paper is organised as follows.
+In \autoref{sec:apportionment} we recall some useful concepts and definitions relating to methods of apportionment.
+We present our model in \autoref{model} and in \autoref{sec:multiAttributeRules} we introduce two different optimisation criteria and define multi-attribute committee selection rules optimising these criteria.
+In \autoref{computation} we show that, although computation of optimal committees is generally {\sf NP}-hard, there exist good approximation and fixed-parameter tractable algorithms for finding them.
+We position our work with respect to related areas in \autoref{related}.
+In \autoref{discussion} we give a detailed discussion on the model and some of its possible extensions.
+Finally, in \autoref{conclu} we conclude and point to further research issues.